NicorDesigns/SpringJDBC/doc/JDBC4EmbeddedTomcatJNDIDataSource.md

 ### 4  Create the Application with a Main Method that does all the setup and configuration in code

-    Where previosly our DataSource was definied in Spring application.xml or Tomcat context.xml we now set the datasource properties in the Main method of our code
+    Where previously our DataSource was definied in Tomcat context.xml we now set the datasource properties in the Main method of our code

 ### 5 Modify the generated HelloServlet.java to get the CharityDB CatalogName from the main method JNDI